fakob/MoviePrint_v004/README.md

 Do you want to be informed when new features are released?
 Just write NEWSLETTER in [this form](http://movieprint.fakob.com/2018/05/alpha-release-is-out/) or use the `Share Feedback` button in the app.
 _We will only ever send you MoviePrint related updates._

-MoviePrint is using openCV as the roadmap includes utilising computer vision algorithms.

 ### Watch screencast
 [![MoviePrint_v004 screencast](http://img.youtube.com/vi/1Ya0UrIXfD8/0.jpg)](http://www.youtube.com/watch?v=1Ya0UrIXfD8)